Train as a Think like a Tree facilitator

 She is the author of the book: Think like a Tree: The natural principles guide to life.

-Milly offers training for individuals, service providers, for education and for corporate clients.
+Milly works in public health and food poverty and has a background in training for individuals, service providers, for education and for corporate clients.

-Milly lives in Marlborough in Wiltshire and teaches (including the Think like a tree course) in a wide radius around her home area.
+Milly lives in Marlborough in Wiltshire and teaches Think like a Tree courses in person and online with Sarah.

 Milly is a trained facilitator and a perpetual student of permaculture.
 She also practices and shares the skills of solution-focused & compassionate communication.
 She has a background in nursing, occupational health and youth work, with most of her clinical experience focused on sexual health, substance use and associated mental health and wellbeing.